sigreen-nokia/dino/README.md

             12.test connectivity to Deepfield metrics
             13.Return

-....and can click through the menu's in order to execute tasks
+....and can click through the menu's in order to execute tasks, and see how to do it

     Enter your choice: 9
     Command is:sudo salt \* cmd.run "ntpq -p"